Premier League predictions, football betting tips and free bets for Sunday's 2pm kick-offs

 - Saturday's Premier League shots, assist, cards and goalscorer predictions

-- Nottingham Forest v Everton Premier League predictions, betting odds & tips: Toffees' troubles could intensify
+- Tottenham v Newcastle predictions, betting odds & tips: get 30-1 on a goal to be scored with Betfair

+- Everton v Chelsea betting offer: Get £30 from Sky Bet in free bets on Sunday

+- Premier League sign-up betting offer: get £40 in Paddy Power free bets for Manchester United v Bournemouth and more

 - Premier League predictions, football betting tips and free bets for Saturday's 3pm kick-offs